giorgosmarinos/Morphemic-performance-metric--prediction/ml_code/README.md

 We must create some scripts for the following jobs:

-* we should fill it
+* we should define them...